TooSonix Partners with Cybernet On Revolutionary Ultrasound Device

 TOOsonix was beginning development on their System ONE-M, a medical device capable of using HIFU frequencies to provide treatment to targeted human tissue without having to damage the surrounding skin.
 They had the experience, technical prowess, and foresight to conceptualize a medical device they knew would transform the dermatology space.
 What they needed was the hardware, more specifically, a medical computer capable of turning those skills and experiences into a truly revolutionary flagship product.
 Naturally, there was a list of requirements that needed to be met for the central computer of their new device.

 Almost immediately, the team knew that a computer that was deemed “medical grade” is more than just name was necessary.
 Their hypothetical product would be used within healthcare facilities by clinicians near patients, meaning IE60601-1 certification would be a prerequisite to achieving EMA approval.
-Furthermore, a device that was IP65 certified and medical grade would further set their device apart by making their system easily disinfectable and protected against harmful ingress from liquids such as popularly used disinfectants.
+Furthermore, a device that was IP65 rated would further set their device apart by making their system easily disinfectable and protected against harmful ingress from liquids such as popularly used disinfectants.

 In regards to the actual applications of their system, TOOsonix needed a medical computer with a large screen- one that would comfortably house the high quality stream of footage being transmitted to it in real-time by their product’s attached dermascope.
 Finally, they also required touchscreen capabilities that would allow clinicians and operating staff to effortlessly manipulate settings and configurations, calibrating the device to their preferences before using it to treat their patients.